Keyhole Mitral Valve Replacement Surgery

 Types of Replacement Valves

-There are two main types of alternative valves:
+There are 2 different types of alternative valves:

 These biological valves are manufactured from human or animal tissue, such as pig or cow tissue.

 - Cons: Animal and human heart tissue tend to wear out more quickly, especially in the mitral position.
-They may need to be replaced again in the future.
+They may need to be replaced with new valves in the future.

 This is an artificial valve.